-There were funds carried forward of £426,337 of which £62,204 has been designated for research.
-The amount of available funds less those invested in fixed assets and designated funds amounted to £353,370.
+There were funds carried forward of £658,789 of which £18,164 has been designated for research, £44,040 having been expended in the year on research.

 Investment policy and objectives

 Under the Memorandum and Articles of Association, the Charity has the power to make any investment which the trustees see fit.
 The trustees have considered the most appropriate policy for investing funds, and they believe that holding funds in deposit accounts meets their requirements to generate income without seriously restricting access to funds in the medium term.
 The Charity believes it can continue to raise sufficient income, which, together with its existing assets, will allow the Charity to continue for the foreseeable future with its level of charitable payments.
 The Charity is very mindful of the current economic climate affecting the UK charity sector and will, should there be a need, consult with appropriate external financial advisors such that it may continue to operate appropriately.